Return to: Choosing a Breast Pump

 See what other mom's have to say about their Ameda breastpumps at our Ameda Breast Pump Reviews page!

 Ardo medical AG is a Swiss family company, now in its second generation, which has dedicated itself wholeheartedly to developing, producing and distributing breastfeeding aids and medical technology equipment.
-Ardo is a global supplier of breastfeeding product that can be found in over 30 countries.
+Ardo is a global supplier of breastfeeding products that can be found in over 30 countries.

 Reliability and product benefits are always the key focus.
 Ardo focuses its existing wealth of experience on breastfeeding aids, as well as suction technology and neonatology.
 Visit the company site at www.ardo-usa.com.